micans/pick/README.md

 the number of quantiles.
 The quantile steps, which must be non-decreasing, are assumed to divide the data into (approximately) equal-sized buckets.

-The result of `,qn` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or smaller than `x`, assuming `x` is the largest value in its allotted bucket.
+The result of `,qnl` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or smaller than `x`, assuming `x` is the largest value in its allotted bucket.
 This is a normalised rank, where tied buckets are all assigned the highest rank among them.

-_The result of `,qn` can thus be viewed as a pessimistic estimate of the rarity of `x` in the lower tail according to the quantiles, as an empirical probability._
+_The result of `,qnl` can thus be viewed as a pessimistic estimate of the rarity of `x` in the lower tail according to the quantiles, as an empirical probability._

-The result of `,qnr` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or larger than `x`, assuming `x` is the smallest value in its allotted bucket.
+The result of `,qnu` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or larger than `x`, assuming `x` is the smallest value in its allotted bucket.
 This is a normalised rank, where tied buckets are all assigned the lowest rank among them.

-_The result of `,qnr` can thus be viewed as a pessimistic estimate of the rarity of `x` in the upper tail according to the quantiles, as an empirical probability._
+_The result of `,qnu` can thus be viewed as a pessimistic estimate of the rarity of `x` in the upper tail according to the quantiles, as an empirical probability._

-Usage of `qn` and `qnr` is similar to that of dictionaries.
+Usage of `,qnl` and `,qnu` is similar to that of dictionaries.
 Quantile steps are read from a file and given a name with `--quant-NAME=/path/to/file`, similar to how dictionaries are loaded.
-Then `qn` and `qnr` take in a numerical value and a quantisation name similar to how `map` takes a string value and a dictionary name.
+Then `,qnl` and `,qnu` take in a numerical value and a quantisation name similar to how `map` takes a string value and a dictionary name.

 The script `quants` can be used to create the required `N-1` quantile steps.